gweintraub/gweintraub.github.io/_posts/2015-08-19-put-on-your-spacesuit.md

 ---
 layout: post
-title: Put on your spacesuit and come pour some metal!
+title: Metal Pouring Time!
-img: /img/2016-06-03-bronze-casting.jpg
+image: /img/2016-06-03-bronze-casting.jpg
 ---

 For today's episode of "You Can't Do That In Your Brooklyn Apartment!"
 I have a throwback to work I could make when open space and open flames were bigger parts of my life.
 The topic du jour is lost-wax bronze casting, just like humans have been doing for almost 6000 years.